 Easiest College Majors That Can Lead to High Pay

 Every college major requires work, but some fields of study are more rigorous than others.
-For instance, you won’t find too many people who think that pre-med is a snap.
-While earning your undergrad degree isn’t going to be effortless, there are definitely some easier college majors out there that won’t be as taxing.
+For instance, you won’t find many people who think that pre-med is a snap.
+While earning your undergrad degree won’t be effortless, there are definitely some college majors that won’t be as difficult.

 What Makes a Major “Easy”?

-The workload for an easier major, like creative writing, probably won’t be as intensive as that of, say, biomedical engineering, neuroscience, or applied mathematics.
-You likely won’t have long lab sessions, tons of problem sets, and other arduous assignments.
+The workload for an easier major, such as creative writing, probably won’t be as intensive as, say, biomedical engineering, neuroscience, or applied mathematics.
+You likely won’t have long lab sessions, lengthy problem sets, and other arduous assignments.

-This could make achieving higher grades a simpler proposition.
-Your noteworthy grades could, in turn, help you get a leg up after graduation.
-You might be able to step into a higher-paying job more easily, which could help you pay off any private school loans for college you might have.
+This could make achieving higher grades a simpler proposition, and your good grades could give you an advantage after graduation.
+You might be able to step into a higher-paying job more easily, which could in turn help you pay off any private school loans for college you might have.

 Recommended: A Guide to Choosing the Right College Major